Jamf-Concepts/wallpaper-designer/README.md

 * iOS 8 and above (Supervised)
 * iPadOS 13.1 and above (Supervised)

 Different organizations use this feature in different ways, or not at all.
 For example, for individually-assigned devices, many administrators prefer to let the users control their own wallpaper.
-Others (especially those with shared-use/cart devices in education, retail, or industry settings), will heavily customize things like background images and Home Screen icon arrangement so all devices have the same setup.
+Others -- especially those with shared-use/cart devices in education, retail, or industry settings -- will heavily customize things like background images and home screen icon arrangement so all devices have the same setup.
 That way their users have a consistent experience on any device.

 In Jamf Pro, Wallpaper may be deployed to a series of devices using the "Action" button available on device listing screens like inventory list, advanced search, or when viewing group membership.
 A tutorial video is available from [Lesson 15: Advanced Searches and Actions | Jamf 100 Course](https://www.youtube.com/watch?v=ZNJxGaf0s5k).